Top tips for feeding the competition horse

 Water – the overlooked element of the diet

 Dehydration can lead to poor performance and comes with a number of health risks.
-Allowing horses to drink immediately after exercise won’t cause colic but withholding water may delay re-hydration which poses a number of health risks and may impair performance in those competing again following day.
+Allow horses to drink immediately after exercise – don’t withhold water as this may delay re-hydration which poses a number of health risks and may impair performance in those competing again following day.
 During high intensity exercise, horses rely heavily on muscle glycogen (stored glucose) for energy metabolism.
 Although it takes up to 72 hours for glycogen stores to be fully restored, replenishment will be slower in dehydrated horses.

 Electrolytes